twwright/foodexplorer/README.md

 ## Usage

-To run Foodexplorer in your CLI:
+To run Foodexplorer from your command line, just enter `cd bin && ruby start` into your shell!
-1. Change into the bin directory with `cd bin`
-2. Type `ruby start` into your terminal!

 From there, you can explore the kitchen of your dreams, full of a random assortment of your (possibly) favorite food items!
 Complete with photos, macronutrient information, and a helpful follow-up link to learn more.